I’ve played the guitar since 2003, the ukulele since 2011, and the guitalele since 2019.

 Aquila, one of the few string manufacturers that actually makes strings specifically for the guitalele, has strings for two alternate setups.

 If you want your guitalele to have the exact same tuning as a standard guitar and your guitarlele doesn’t have bridge pins, you can use Aquila’s standard guitar tuning guitalele strings.

 Guitaleles are great for this purpose because they’re actually smaller than many travel guitars, and are thus even more portable.

-If instead you’re interested in the sound of a guitar tuned up an octave, you can try Aquila’s high E tuning string set.
+If you prefer the sound of a guitar tuned up an octave, try Aquila’s high E tuning string set.